-Forbidden City, USA captures the magic and glamour of the Chinatown nightclub scene, which peaked in San Francisco during World War II.
+Forbidden City, USA:Chinatown Nightclubs, 1936-1970 captures the magic and glamour of the Chinatown nightclub scene, which peaked in San Francisco during World War II.

-Meet the “Chinese Sinatra,” the “Chinese Ginger Rogers,” the “Chinese Fred Astaire” – witness the true-life stories behind China Dolls, the bestselling novel by Lisa See, who provides an insightful foreword to the book.
-Accompanying these previously unpublished stories are over four hundred stunning photos, postcards, menus, programs, and yes, even souvenir chopsticks.
+Meet the “Chinese Sinatra,” the “Chinese Ginger Rogers,” the “Chinese Fred Astaire”, and delight in the true-life stories behind China Dolls, the bestselling novel by Lisa See, who provides an insightful foreword to the book.
+Woven throughout are vintage photos, postcards, menus, programs, and yes, even souvenir chopsticks.
 Together they recreate a forgotten era, taking readers on a dazzling tour of the old “Chop Suey Circuit.”

 - American Book Award